knights-analytics/hugot/README.md

 For the golang developer or ML engineer who wants to run transformer piplines on their own hardware, tightly coupled with their own application.

+## By whom

+Hugot is brought to you by the friendly folks at [Knights Analytics](https://knightsanalytics.com), who use Hugot in production to automate next-generation master data management.

 ## Implemented pipelines

 Currently, we have implementations for the following transfomer pipelines: